hibiki-finance/hibiki-locker/README.md

 ## Deploy

 You can find the deployment script on the root.
 You have to run it with `bash` and pass as a single parameter the network.

+## Coverage

+You need `lcov` installed to run the test coverage script.